Nilgiri Mountains: Etymology

-The word Nilgiri, comes from a mixture of Tamil and Sanskrit words neelam (blue) + giri (mountain), has been in use since at least 1117 CE.
-In Tamil literature it is mentioned as Iraniyamuttam It is thought that the bluish flowers of kurinji shrubs gave rise to the name.
+The word Nilgiri is derived from the Sanskrit words neeli (blue) and giri (mountain).
+It is thought that the bluish flowers of kurinji shrubs gave rise to the name.

+A non-consensual identification of the Nilgiris with the Iraniyamuttam mentioned in Tamil literature exist.

 Location

-The Nilgiri Hills are separated from the Karnataka Plateau to the north by the Moyar River.
+The Nilgiri Mountains are separated from the Karnataka Plateau to the north by the Moyar River.